gepaplexx/alertmanager-healthcheck/README.md

 The `/metrics` endpoint provides a metric called `alertmanager_status`, which is a counter vector that increments per alert of an alertmanager.
-The Alerts pushed to `/inc` should include a label called `gepardec_cluster` in order to differentiate the counters of alertmanagers of different clusters.
+The Alerts pushed to `/inc` should include a label called `cluster_discriminator` in order to differentiate the counters of alertmanagers of different clusters.

 ## Usage